Ice-and-Rock/TradesMin/Notes&Learning.md

     - READ policy accepts 'authenticated'

 Hard parts:
-- emable update auth: NEed to include email address
+- Enable update auth: Need to include email address

 ## Migrate the API and interations to a server